HealthSamurai/documentation/security-and-access-control-1/how-to-guides/token-introspection.md

 ---
-description: Configure Aidbox to trust external JWT
+description: This guide explains how to configure Aidbox to trust external JWT
 ---

 # 🎓 Token introspection